neuro-flash/remark-plate/README.md

 ### Markdown to Plate object:

-When deserializing from markdown to slate, this package is meant to be used with [remark-parse](https://github.com/remarkjs/remark/tree/master/packages/remark-parse) and [unified](https://github.com/unifiedjs/unified).
+When deserializing from markdown to Plate, this package is meant to be used with [remark-parse](https://github.com/remarkjs/remark/tree/master/packages/remark-parse) and [unified](https://github.com/unifiedjs/unified).

 Our JS looks something like this: